Chaste/Chaste.github.io/site/content/docs/user-tutorials/CellBasedDemo.md

     void TestMeshBasedMonolayerWithGhostNodes()
     {
 ```

-This time we just create a `MutableMesh`{.cpp} and use that to specify the spatial locations of cells.
+This time we just create a `MutableMesh` and use that to specify the spatial locations of cells.
-Here we pass an extra argument to the `HoneycombMeshGenerator`{.cpp} which adds another 2 rows of
+Here we pass an extra argument to the `HoneycombMeshGenerator` which adds another 2 rows of
 nodes round the mesh, known as ghost nodes.
 ```cpp
         HoneycombMeshGenerator generator(2, 2, 2); //**Changed**//
         boost::shared_ptr<MutableMesh<2,2> > p_mesh = generator.GetMesh();

 ```

 We only want to create cells for non ghost nodes.
-To find these we get them from the `HoneycombMeshGenerator`{.cpp}
+To find these we get them from the `HoneycombMeshGenerator`
-using the method `GetCellLocationIndices`{.cpp}.
-We also use a different `CellCycleModel`{.cpp}.
+using the method `GetCellLocationIndices`.
+We also use a different `CellCycleModel`.
 Here we use a
-{{{TysonNovakCellCycleModel}}} which solves a coupled set of ODEs for each cell to calculate when each cell divides.
+`TysonNovakCellCycleModel` which solves a coupled set of ODEs for each cell to calculate when each cell divides.
 ```cpp
         std::vector<unsigned> location_indices = generator.GetCellLocationIndices();//**Changed**//
         std::vector<CellPtr> cells;